AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 The certificate depends on how large the winning-class probability is for the composed classifier $f\circ D$ across the Gaussian cloud.

+This makes the source of the denoiser a practical design choice.
+Can we reuse a pretrained model that already knows how to remove image noise?

 ## Diffusion models provide powerful off-the-shelf denoisers

 A diffusion model learns to reverse a gradual noising process.
 That skill fits